 - Confirmation that the requirement is met.

-- Provide a set of the set of the
+- Description of how the requirement is met.

 - P Checked on site.

 O31 Sustainable fish and shellfish

 A: These species, which are endangered, must not be served by a Nordic Swan Ecolabelled company:

 - shark

 - all species of skate

 - wild-caught sturgeon

 - endangered Atlantic bluefin tuna

 - eel